UbiquityRobotics/ubiquity_main/Doc_Robot_Launch_Repositories.md

 * `rviz_*`: The `rviz_*` directories are used to launch the RViz program configured to view a corresponding robot program.
+  These launch files are typically executed on your laptop/desktop, since most robots do not have a display head.

-  This launch files are typically executed on your laptop/desktop, since most robots do not have a display head.
+* `view_*`: The `view_*` directories are used to launch the `rqt_image_view` program configured to view a specific image topic.
+These launch files are typically executed on your laptop/desktop, since most robots do not have a display head.

 * others: Other directories contain miscellaneous launch files.